Moreton Bay is the third largest and one of the fastest growing local government areas in Australia.

 Public parks provide opportunities for nature appreciation, fitness activities, youth spaces, social gatherings, events, and water quality solutions compatible with recreation uses.

-Investing in public parks is a long-term strategy for Moreton Bay’s sustainable future.
-This investment will support a thriving region where people want to live, work and play.
+Investing in public parks is a long-term strategy for City of Moreton Bay’s sustainable future.
+This investment will support a thriving city where people want to live, work and play.
 Great parks provide our communities with their unique identity and a sense of civic pride.
 Proximity to well-designed and managed parks and green spaces can result in higher property values and have a positive influence on business performance, investor confidence, lifestyle, health, place character and biodiversity.

 Read more about location and design considerations on Council's website.